Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space

 The evaluation of \texttt{ev} \texttt{m} does not overwrite \texttt{m} because they are different Haskell expressions.
 The first may be memoised but the second remains intact.
-We have left efficiency considerations aside because the particulars constrain the strategy space.

-We end this summary drawing the reader's attention to a symmetry which may be related to the notion of duality \cite{CH00}.
+We have left efficiency considerations aside because the particulars constrain the strategy space. \begin{rem} We end this summary drawing the reader's attention to a symmetry which may be related to the notion of duality \cite{CH00}.
 Call-by-name ($\bn$) and call-by-value ($\bv$) are uniform and weak-reducing.
 These strategies are respectively used as subsidiaries by hybrid and full-reducing normal order ($\no$) and strict normalisation ($\sn$).
 Normal order uses call-by-name as subsidiary on operators.
 Strict normalisation uses call-by-value on operators and on operands.
 Call-by-name is dual to lambda-value's call-by-value \cite{Wad03}.
-We conjecture that, with convergent terms, call-by-value as call-to-$\WNF$ is dual to call-by-name in the weak-reducing space, and strict normalisation is dual to normal order in the full-reducing space.
+We conjecture that, with convergent terms, call-by-value as call-to-$\WNF$ is dual to call-by-name in the weak-reducing space, and strict normalisation is dual to normal order in the full-reducing space. \end{rem}